legalize-dev/legalize-nl/nl/BWBR0049544.md

 A1.34 shuttle buggy

-A1.35 sleepgraver/dragline
+A1.35 sleepgraver, dragline

 A1.36 sloopkraan

-A1.37 teer-/asfaltsproeier
+A1.37 teer- of asfaltsproeier

-A1.38 tractor met motorvermogen vanaf 19 kW
+A1.38 tractor of vergelijkbaar multifunctioneel bouwwerktuig, met motorvermogen vanaf 19 kW

 A1.39 veegmachine met motorvermogen vanaf 56 kW